w3c/wot-testing/plan/testing_2022.md

 ## Functional/Behavioral Testing

 This type of testing involves checking the behavior of a service or Thing in order to verify that it is working as intended.
-This can be reading properties in TDs or registering TDs for directories.
+This can be reading properties in TDs, invoking actions in TDs, or registering TDs for directories.
-This type of testing **does** involve interaction with devices or services and is **not** considered safe if interacting with a Thing can have physical results.
+This type of testing **does** involve interaction with devices or services and is **not** considered safe if interacting with a Thing (e.g. invoking actions) can have undesireable physical results.
+It would be useful for Things to have a "simulation" mode to allow safe testing without physical side-effects.

 ### TD 1.1